 Joyce Adu-Amankwah, a midwife based at St. George's Hospital, London, is using her award to study a post-qualification module on advancing client-centred care for haemoglobinopathies.

-Laura Bridle, a midwife from Guys and St Thomas' NHS Foundation Trust, London, is undertaking a qualitative study on the barriers and facilitators for midwives accessing language services for pregnant women who speak little or no English.
+Laura Bridle, a midwife from Guys and St Thomas' NHS Foundation Trust, London, presenting at the International Confederation of Midwives Conference in Bali on her qualitative study on the barriers and facilitators for midwives accessing language services for pregnant women who speak little or no English.
+(Unfortunately the conference has been cancelled due to the global Covid-19 situation.)

 Lisa-Jayne Rose, who works at Bronglais Hospital, Aberystwyth, will be attending with colleagues an "Appropriate Skills and Appropriate Places" workshop to improve home birth services.